tapih/dotfiles/README.md

   - Set WSL2 to a default terminal.
   - Use One Half Dark.
   - Use Hack Nerd Font.
-- Download autohotkey.ahk and place it in the startup folder of Windows.
+- Download autohotkey.ahk and place it in the startup folder.
+- Update the Quick Task hotkey of Todoist to Shift+Alt+N.

 ## WSL2